HeveraletLaidCenx/inochi2d-docs/docs/source/creator/first-model/tutorial02.rst

     .. image:: img/tutorial02-nodeadd.png
         :align: right

-    To add new nodes to the tree right click an existing node and select the type of Node you want within the ``Add`` submenu, in this case we want the ``Node`` node type.
+    To add new nodes to the tree right-click an existing node and select the type of Node you want within the ``Add`` submenu, in this case we want the ``Node`` node type.

 .. tip::
    .. container:: ada-block